Frequently Asked Questions

 practicing with previous contests will help both teachers and students

 prepare for the coming event.
-Print out and use the
+A sample of the test levels is located

 Q: [At what level must a student enter ]